Shivajirao Patil Kavhekar

 Shivajirao Patil Kavhekar is the former Member of Legislative Assembly from Maharashtra in the Government of Maharashtra during 1995–1999.
-He recently joined Indian National Congress on 2 October 2009.
+He joined Indian National Congress on 2 October 2009.
 Prior to joining Congress he Contested Latur seat from the Bharatiya Janata Party (BJP).

 Political career

 Kavhekar, who defeated Vilasrao Deshmukh in the 1995 Assembly polls from Latur.
 Kavhekar, who as a Janata Dal candidate defeated Vilasrao Deshmukh by over 30,000 votes.
 Later in 1999 he joined hands with Nationalist Congress Party and tried his hand in the Assembly polls.

 Kavhekar quit Nationalist Congress Party and joined BJP.
-On 2 October 2009, he joined Indian National Congress party at Tilak Bhavan in the presence of Manikrao Thakre and withdrew his nominations from Latur City and Latur Rural Assembly seats.
+On 2 October 2009, he joined Indian National Congress party at Tilak Bhavan in the presence of Manikrao Thakare and withdrew his nominations from Latur City and Latur Rural Assembly seats.

 Recently in 2019 he again joined BJP.